rahatyeasinemon/bit-integrations/readme.txt

 but you are limited to one active integration.
 With the pro version, you have the ability to create **Unlimited active integrations** Please check [**Bit Integrations Pro**](https://www.bitapps.pro/bit-integrations/).

-== ❣ What our customer say about Bit Integrations : ==

-💠 `Unlock Zapier-like Integrations, No Fees Required!` 💠 `Zapier for WordPress Made Easy!`
-💠 `Effortless Integrations that Simply Work`
-💠 `Complete Simplicity, Unmatched Power`
-💠 `Finally, a Simple Integration Solution for All Your Needs` 💠 `Brilliantly Easy to Use and Implement`
-💠 `Power and Simplicity Combined in One Plugin`
-💠 `It Works Like Magic - Seamless Integration Achieved!` 💠 `An Amazing Plugin That Truly Delivers!`
-💠 `Simplicity and Efficiency Combined!`
-💠 `Discover the Awesomeness of Bit Integrations`

 ### 💥 Don't worry, we give you some video tutorials with use cases to help you get started with the plugin.